State of Ready Podcast Team Q&A

 Can you share an anecdote from your time in Law Enforcement where technology changed the way you responded to a situation?

 Bill Fogarty: “In 2004, I was involved in an incident where 2 people had committed a bank robbery in a neighboring city.
 At that time, I had just been trained on new GPS tracking system that had been implemented by banks in order to deal with take-over style bank robberies.
-I was able to use the new technology to locate the suspects, follow them through several cities, direct in resources to assist me, and then engage in their arrest.
+I was able to use the new technology to locate the suspects, follow them through several cities, direct in articles to assist me, and then engage in their arrest.
 This was only possible because of the new technology, which did not force me to rely upon descriptions, or statements, but rather reliable tracking technology.
 I am happy to say that because of adoption of the technology several people are now in custody.”

 What are some industries that you see as models for emergency management?
 In your opinion, what industries are behind the curve and why?